Fantasy baseball daily notes for June 29

 Projected game scores

 GS is the projected game score for the pitcher.
-A "*" means that the pitcher lacks requisite career major league data to produce an accurate rating; these are the author's ratings.
+A "*" means the pitcher lacks requisite career major league data to produce an accurate rating; these are the author's ratings.
 A 50 typically earns the pitcher a "quality start" by this measure, while a 70 is considered a dominant start.

 Hitting